VihaanMotwani/EduLLM/README.md

 cd EduLLM
 ```

-### 2. Backend Setup
+### 2. Backend & Database Setup

-First, let's set up the Python backend and the knowledge base.
+This section covers setting up the Python backend and the Qdrant vector database.

+#### **Step 2a: Run the Qdrant Database Server**

+Our RAG system requires a running Qdrant server.
+For local development, you will need to run a Qdrant instance.

+Please refer to the **official Qdrant documentation** for instructions on how to install and run a local Qdrant server.
+This is often done by downloading a binary or using a package manager.

+Once started, the Qdrant server should be accessible at `http://localhost:6333`.

+#### **Step 2b: Set Up the Python Backend**

+Now, let's set up the FastAPI application.

 ```bash
 # Navigate to the backend directory